Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Conclusions

 \section{Conclusions}

 A superposition of uncorrelated pulses with durations distributed as $P_\tau(\tau)\sim1/\tau^\alpha$ displays conditional scale invariance of the frequency power spectral density of the form $1/\omega^\beta$ characterized by $\beta={3-\alpha}$.
 This contribution establishes the regimes of validity of the $1/\omega^{3-\alpha}$ scaling.
 We demonstrate that infinite variance of the pulse durations is necessary for the emergence of self-similar scaling associated with the long-range dependence regime $\beta\in(0,2)$.
 This implies a distribution with a divergent upper bound and a finite mean value.
-Closed-form power spectral density expressions derived for several bounded and unbounded power-law distributions of pulse durations expose asymptotic self-similar scaling for $1<\alpha<3$, and logarithmic corrections to the frequency scaling for $\alpha=1$ and $\alpha=3$.
+Closed-form power spectral density expressions derived for power-law pulse duration distributions with various truncations expose asymptotic self-similar scaling for $1<\alpha<3$, and logarithmic corrections to the frequency scaling for $\alpha=1$ and $\alpha=3$.
 Spectral characteristics for $\alpha\notin[1,3]$ are shown to be determined by the pulse function.
-Analytically exposed finite-size effects associated with the distribution cutoffs are shown to reduce the frequency ranges of bounded scale invariance by at least two to three decades.
-Consequently, spectral scale invariance does not emerge unless the underlying pulse duration distribution spans at least four logarithmic decades.
-Considering the general case of a bounded Pareto distribution is thus insufficient for addressing spectral scale invariance.
+Analytically exposed finite-size effects associated with the bounded distribution cutoffs are shown to reduce the frequency range of self-similar scaling by two to three decades.
+Consequently, spectral scale invariance does not emerge unless the underlying distribution of pulse durations spans at least four logarithmic decades.

 We extend the work of van der Ziel, Butz and Milotti by addressing the characteristics of spectral scale invariance in the presence of size limitations for pulse durations.
 The results presented here are complementary to the work by Lowen and Teich addressing the spectral scale invariance in a Poisson process with a power-law pulse function \cite{2005-Lowen-book}, and in a renewal process with power-law-distributed inter-event times \cite{1993-Lowen-PhysRevE.47.992}.
 For a superposition of localized, propagating pulses we demonstrate that power-law distributed durations $P_\tau(\tau)\sim1/\tau^2$ are equivalent to uniformly distributed velocities, motivating the emergence of power spectral density scaling as $1/f$ without an explicit underlying power-law contribution.
 The presented model is highly parametrizable in terms of the admitted pulse duration distribution and the pulse function, and it allows for generating synthetic long-range correlation processes with exactly known ranges of scale invariance and explicit power spectral density expressions.
 It is thus applicable as a framework for testing methods of spectral scaling estimation and identification of the regions of scale invariance.